-A few weeks ago, from Northwestern University published an in which she discussed the role of positive thinking and of believing in oneself for overcoming poverty.
+A fewweeks ago, Professor Seema Jayachandran from Northwestern University published an article in the New York Times in which she discussed the role of positive thinking and of believing in oneself for overcoming poverty.
 Jayachandran argues that there is “growing evidence that it can used as an anti-poverty strategy”, while also warning about placing too much emphasis on positive thinking alone.
 This post will dwell on the latter point, arguing that we should pay much more attention to limitations and broader contexts of positive thinking in development.
-I do not want to deny the role of self-worth and forward-looking aspirations for poverty reduction and quality of life more generally, but I will emphasize the importance of considering their role only as part of a broader policy mix.
+I do not want to deny the role of self-worth and forward-looking aspirations for poverty reduction and quality of life more generally, but I willemphasize the importance of considering their role only as part of a broader policy mix.

 As within-country inequality is on the rise worldwide, considering how people actually perceive inequality in their societies and how they respond to it is a question worth asking.
 In 1973 Albert Otto Hirschman proposed an explanation of changing tolerance for inequality associated with different ‘stages’ of the development process.
 In this post I’ll revisit Hirschman’s theory and link it to emerging studies of how inequality is perceived in China.
 The Chinese people generally seem to be satisfied with rising inequality, yet it is unclear how long this tolerance will last.Read More »